Literacy, Language Arts, and English

 Your child’s Band of Risk is noted at the top of the Student Summary report.
 The three possible Bands of Risk are high risk, moderate risk, and low risk.
 These bands are calculated based on student scores across the code-based subtests.

-Learn more about the roles and responsibilities of reading specialists by viewing the Reading Specialist job description.
+Learn more about the roles and responsibilities of reading specialists by viewing the Reading Specialist job description and this memo regarding the position’s roles and responsibilities.

 * indicates staff who hold an endorsement as a reading specialist